Registration fee £150; Symposium dinner £45

 The one-minute oral presentations will take place in numerical order, by poster number.
 Presentations will be timed and will be stopped at 60 seconds.

 The symposium dinner on Thursday 25 May will be held in Kew’s Orangery restaurant, a Grade I listed historic building designed by Sir William Chambers.
-Tickets for the dinner cost £45 and can be purchased when you register online.
+Tickets for the dinner cost £45.

 Registration fee: £150 – includes attendance, lunch and refreshments on both days and a drinks reception during the poster session on 25 May.